TPomas/minimal_rag/README.md

 Not running on Pachyderm/MLDM meaning that custom images won't be necessary, as long as the environment contains all dependencies needed to run the three scripts.

+Dockerfile present under code/ can be used to build an image with all dependencies needed to run the python scripts, as well as including the scripts themselves.
+This image would mostly be useful when trying to deploy the RAG-powered streamlit application.

+The airflow_dag_example folder contains a python script that defines a very simple Airflow DAG, that could be used to automate the first two steps of this solution, parsing and embedding.

 ## Prerequisites

 * Access to already deployed embedding and chat models endpoints.